Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/InfluxDBv2/TLS_CACert.md

 ## Description

-CA (Certificate Authority) certificate file (Provide absolute path in relation to sd card root folder).
+CA (Certificate Authority) certificate file (file name with extention, file placed in /config/certs).

 The CA certificate is used for TLS handshake of InfluxDB authentification.
 The CA certificate is